 a.
+Child and Adolescent Therapy (minimum = 12 credit hours)\ (revised SU23)

+PSYC 5100 Psychopathology of Childhood

+PSYC 5590 Diverse Family Systems

+PSYC 6410 Psychological Treatment of Adol/Young Adults

+AND Select ONE of the following courses:

+PSYC 5200 Psychology of Women and Gender 3

+PSYC 5670 Psychology of LGBTQ+ Populations

+PSYC 6560 Psychology of Race in the US 3

+PSYC 6830 External Practicum (see child/adolescent clients regularly).
+3

+\PSYC 5100 & 5590 are prerequisites for PSYC 6410.
+Students are expected to take the Child and Adolescent Therapy courses together in the following sequence.
+PSYC 5100 (Fall), PSYC 5590 (Spring), PSYC 6410 (Fall of following year).

+b.
+Sport Psychology (minimum = 14 credit hours) (revised FA15, SU16, SU18, SP20)

+PSYC 5850 Sport & Exercise Psychology Practicum

+(2hr. fall & spring semester, min.
+2yrs) 8

+PSYC/KINE 6185 Applied Sport Psychology II 3

+PSYC 6200 Theory and Practice of Sport &

+Performance Psychology 3

-Child and Family Therapy (minimum = 12 credit hours) PSYC 5100 Psychopathology of Childhood PSYC 6410 Psychopath/Treat of Adol/Young Adults3 PSYC 5590 is a prerequisite for PSYC 6160; PSYC 5100 is a prerequisite for PSYC 6410. b.
-Sport Psychology (minimum = 14 credit hours) (revised FA15, SU16, SU18, SP20) PSYC 5850 Sport & Exercise Psychology Practicum (2hr. fall & spring semester, min.
-2yrs)8 And Select TWO of the following three courses: PSYC/KINE 6175 Social Psychology of Sport II Performance Psychology If students are interested in becoming a Certified Mental Performance Consultant through the Association of Applied Sport Psychology, they may need to take additional sport psy practicum and one additional course in the sport sciences while in the doctoral program.
-Students should consult with the Director of the UNT Center for Sport Psychology to determine if they need to take such a course and if so, which course might be taken. c.
-Minority Wellness (minimum = 12 credit hours) (revised SU18, SU20) PSYC 5590 Diverse Family Systems for students in the MW cluster, PSYC 5590 may be taken at any time when the course is offered.
-AND Select TWO of the following courses: PSYC 5200 Psychology of Women and Gender The following courses offered in other departments at UNT may fulfill the MW Cluster's requirements with the approval of the student's advisor (note: online courses will not be accepted).
+If students are interested in becoming a Certified Mental Performance Consultant through the Association of Applied Sport Psychology, they may need to take additional Sport & Exercise Psychology Practicum and one additional course in the sport sciences while in the doctoral program.
+Students should consult with Dr. Petrie to determine if they need to take such a course and if so, which course might be taken.

-RHAB5710 Multicultural Rehab3

-RHAB5715 Disability/Human Development3

-COUN 5540 Women's Emotional Health3

-WMST 5200 Contemporary Issues in Global Feminisms3

-PHIL 5300 Social and Political Philosophy3

-PHIL 6560 Religion and Philosophy (or alternate graduate level religion

-course subject to committee approval)3
+c.
+Culture, Identity, & Wellbeing (minimum = 12 credit hours) (revised SU18, SU20, SU 23)

+AND Select THREE the following courses:

+PSYC 5200 Psychology of Women and Gender 3

+PSYC 5670 Psychology of LGBTQ+ Populations 3

+PSYC 6200 Cross-Cultural Psychology 3

+PSYC 6560 Psychology of Race in the US 3

-5. OTHER ELECTIVES (revised Spring 2011)
+6. OTHER ELECTIVES (revised SP 2011)

-The remainder of the student's program (if any) will be selected in consultation with his/her/their academic advisor.
-All courses offered by the department are open to Counseling Psychology students provided they meet the prerequisite requirements.
+The remainder of the student's degree plan will be selected in consultation with their academic advisor.
+All graduate courses offered by the department are open to Counseling Psychology students provided they meet the prerequisite requirements.
 Students should refer to the course listings in the UNT Graduate Catalog for other courses currently listed in the Psychology Department.
-On occasion a student may wish to take a course or two in another department on campus; speak with your academic advisor or Program Director about options.
-Keep in mind that online courses are not acceptable and that required courses available in our Department typically cannot be replaced by taking courses from another department or university; however, courses taken elsewhere prior to admission may be transferred in (see Section "C: Transfer of Credit" below).
+On occasion a student may wish to take a course or two in another department on campus.
+If so, please speak with your academic advisor or Program Director about options.

-6. INTERNSHIP (revised Fall 2010; SU14; SU18)
+7. INTERNSHIP (revised FA2010; SU14; SU18)

-CREDIT HOURS PSYC 6840 Predoctoral Internship (Fall) 1-3 (minimum of 1 required) PSYC 6850 Predoctoral Internship (Spring) 1-3 (minimum of 1 required)
+CREDIT HOURS PSYC 6840 Predoctoral Internship (Summer or Fall).....1-3 (minimum of 1 required) PSYC 6850 Predoctoral Internship (Spring) .....1-3 (minimum of 1 required)

-Please NOTE that internship registration is not required in the summer, even though most internships begin and end in the summer.
-You may choose to register for credits in the summer if it is helpful to you in terms of financial aid or loan deferment.
-You will receive an "Incomplete" in PSYC 6840 in December of your internship year.
-Once you have satisfactorily fulfilled your 12-month obligation and your Program Director at UNT receives a letter to that effect, a "P" (Pass) will be awarded for all internship courses.
+Please NOTE that internship registration is not required in the summer (except for international students), even though most internships begin and end in the summer.
+You may choose to register for credits in the summer if your internship begins before 07/01 and it is helpful to you in terms of financial aid or loan deferment.
+You will receive an "Incomplete" grade for your 2nd pre-doctoral internship course.
+Once you have satisfactorily fulfilled your 12-month obligation and your Program Director at UNT receives an email from your internship program DCT to verify your successful completion, a "P" (Pass) grade will be awarded for the 2nd internship course.
 Be aware that it is your responsibility to ensure that your internship Training Director verifies your completion in writing before grades can be assigned (and your degree awarded).

-C. TRANSFER/WAIVER OF CREDIT (revised Summer, 2004; 2006; 2008; SU 2011; SU19)
+C. WAIVER OF CREDIT (revised SU 2004; 2006; 2008; SU 2011; SU19; SU 2023)